vietrux/LaHu-Smart-Car-Park/README.md

 - LM393 sensor for vehicle detection
 - SG90 servo for barrier control
 - SSD1306 OLED display for user messages
-- Webcam for license plate recognition
+- Webcam for license plate recognition using YOLOv8 and PaddleOCR
 - SQLite database for registered plate storage
 - Web interface for managing license plates